hansb001/Node-RED-Visual-recognition-Intro/README.md

 ## Introduction

 With this project, you can quickly build a Node-RED Starter app and use one of the Watson cognitive service.
 You will use Watson Visual Recognition.
+It is just an introduction to Node-RED and Watson, very simple, but this will get you an idea on how to use it.

 ## -- Before you begin --